rust-lang/book/second-edition/nostarch/chapter15.md

 function and pass a reference to the `Rc` in `a` as an argument.

 We could have called `a.clone()` rather than `Rc::clone(&a)`, but Rust convention is to use `Rc::clone` in this case.
-The implementation of `clone` doesn’t make a deep copy of all the data like most types’ implementations of `clone` do. `Rc::clone` only increments the reference count, which doesn’t take very much time.
+The implementation of `Rc::clone` doesn’t make a deep copy of all the data like most types’ implementations of `clone` do. `Rc::clone` only increments the reference count, which doesn’t take very much time.
 Deep copies of data can take a lot of time, so by using